jolheiser/gitea/docs/content/doc/advanced/oauth2-provider.md

 ## Supported OAuth2 Grants

-At the moment Gitea only supports the [**Authorization Code Grant**](https://tools.ietf.org/html/rfc6749#section-1.3.1) standard with additional support of the [Proof Key for Code Exchange (PKCE)](https://tools.ietf.org/html/rfc7636) extension.
+At the moment Gitea only supports the [**Authorization Code Grant**](https://tools.ietf.org/html/rfc6749#section-1.3.1) standard with additional support for the [Proof Key for Code Exchange (PKCE)](https://tools.ietf.org/html/rfc7636) extension.

-To use the Authorization Code Grant as a third party application it is required to register a new application via the "Settings" (`/user/settings/applications`) section of the settings.
+To use the Authorization Code Grant as a third party application, it is required to register a new application via the "Settings" (`/user/settings/applications`) section of the settings.

 ## Scopes